codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 	Identical to the **service()** function described above, except that all calls to this function will return a new instance of the class, where **service** returns the same instance every time.

+.. php:function:: slash_item ( $item )

+    :param string $item: Config item name
+    :returns: The configuration item or NULL if the item doesn't exist
+    :rtype:  string|null

+    Fetch a config file item with slash appended (if not empty)

 .. php:function:: stringify_attributes ( $attributes [, $js] )